To keep the lights on, we receive affiliate commissions via some of our links. Our review process.

-Together with the Vanderbilt Initiative for Smart Cities Operation and Research, the Nashville Fire Department and the city’s IT agency created a tool that uses predictive modeling to forecast emergency response times14.
+According to GovTech, together with the Vanderbilt Initiative for Smart Cities Operation and Research, the Nashville Fire Department and the city’s IT agency created a tool that uses predictive modeling to forecast emergency response times.

 Boston, MA – 6.1 minutes (2019)

-The city of Boston EMS has published a comprehensive report on the city’s vital statistics, including median response times for priority 1,2, and 3 calls15.
+The city of Boston EMS has published a comprehensive report on the city’s vital statistics, including median response times for priority 1,2, and 3 calls.